β‘ Fast Financing

 Quick Overview

-Best for: Fix-and-flip investors, developers, borrowers needing bridge financing
+Best for: Fix-and-flip investors, developers, who have business enitities needing bridge financing

 Common use: Short-term property financing, renovations, bridge loans